prestia/mediumtonys/_posts/2023-08-31-mk4-vw-key-coding.md

 If you see this light, the immobilizer has kicked in and you're not going anywhere until you get a transponder coded (or "adapted") to work with the car.

-There are a few tools that can do this, but they're quite expensive or require Windows or only work for a certain number of cars or have other obnoxious restrictions.
-Considering this software cost more than the $200 I paid for the car, I looked for more frugal options.
+There are a few tools that can do this, but they're either quite expensive or require Windows or only work for a certain number of cars or have other obnoxious restrictions.
+Considering this software costs more than the $200 I paid for the car, I looked for more frugal options.
 Call me parsitonyous.

 I don't blame you if you stop reading now.